 This document describes how to configure an FTP server running on your Nagios XI installation.
 It is intended for use by Nagios XI Administrators who wish to implement FTP on Nagios XI.
 If your using Nagios to monitor a windows environment, you can use FTP as a component to deploying NSClient++.

 Want to monitor Windows event logs using Nagios XI?
-This document takes you through the process of monitoring event logs using the NagEventLog agent.
+This document takes you through the process of monitoring event logs using NCPA.

 This document is a basic introduction by example of how to monitor additional drives on a Windows client.